 - Find Community: You might already have a great support system and be surrounded by like-minded people which is wonderful!
 If you are not, it is so important to find a few people you can vent to, share your goals with, and ask for help.
-I am so thankful for Sami (asunnysideuplife.com).
-She has listened to me vent MANY times and we have monthly mastermind meetings to catch up and go over our goals.
+In my signature program, Flourish FinanciALLI, there is a private group & coaching calls so you can stay accountable and be part of a growing community.

 - Keep Your Goals Visible: You probably know what you want to accomplish but keep your goals written somewhere you can view them every day.
-I write down my goals in my PowerSheets and on my phone.
-I need to be reminded daily why I am doing what I am doing.
+You can create a quick graphic in canva and then make it your phone or computer background.

 - Declutter Social Media: Sometimes you just need to unfollow people who aren’t helping your journey.
 I am not saying unfollow everyone who disagrees with you (might be too many people haha) but if you find yourself always comparing yourself to a certain person or if their posts make you super angry, maybe you need a break from seeing those posts.

 - Forgive Yourself for Past Mistakes: This one is the most important one.
 As your mindset changes, you need to be focused on what you can do now for your future not what you did in the past.
 Maybe you were like me and bought a new car.
 Maybe you got yourself in a TON of credit card debt.
 As your money mindset changes you need to forgive yourself and let go of the past.

 - Don’t Judge Other Journeys: This one is really hard for me.
 As you can see above, it is hard to see people make money mistakes and not say anything.
 I have to continue to remind myself of how my money mindset has changed and how I used to think.
 I can just assume others should think like me.
 I can’t judge someone for where they are on their journey.
 I can only encourage them if they ask for help and focus on my own journey.